anfieldeire/price_monitor/README.md

 # price_monitor
 Price monitor program for amazon

-Reads a json file, with url to scrape, name, email, and configurable price margin Scrapes the url from the json file from amazon only, and inserts that into a sqlite DB The user will be notifed by email if the price has dropped below or equal to the price margin set in the json file
+The program reads a json file, with url to scrape, name, email, and configurable price margin

+Scrapes the url from the json file from amazon only, and inserts that into a sqlite DB

+The user will be notifed by email if the price has dropped below or equal to the price margin set in the json file

 Prerequisites